Burger King advertising: 1980s–1990s

 In 1982, Burger King's television advertising campaign featured Sarah Michelle Gellar, then aged 4.
 In the advertisements, Gellar said that McDonald's burgers were 20% smaller than Burger King's.
 It was arguably the first attack on a food chain by a competitor.
 The campaign was controversial because prior to it, fast food advertisements only made vague allusions to the competition and never mentioned the name.
 McDonald's sued and the suit was settled the following year on undisclosed terms.

+In 1984, a commercial was aired featuring the character of Mister Rodney, a Mister Rogers impersonator, complete with parted hair, cardigan sweater and friendly smile, who would walk through a door to a cozy-looking room set, greet viewers with "Hi, neighbors," and proceed to tout the superiority of Burger King's flame broiled burgers over McDonald's fried ones, asking, "can you say, McFrying?"

+The real Fred Rogers himself took issue with the commercial, saying it could confuse young children who wouldn't understand that it was a spoof and that the smiling, gentle-voiced, cardigan-clad fellow in the spot was an impersonator, and would think Mister Rogers was on TV selling them fast food.
+Rogers was adamant about never advertising to children.
+Also, as a vegetarian, he resented someone dressed up to look like him hawking a meat-based dish.
+Rogers called the CEO of Burger King, voiced his opinion and politely requested that the commercial be withdrawn.
+The spot, which cost $150,000 to produce, was pulled from the airwaves forthwith.

 In November 1985, Burger King spent $40 million on the Where's Herb? advertising campaign.
 The campaign's premise was that Herb was the only man in America who had never eaten a Whopper.
 Customers recognizing Herb in any store would win US$5,000.
 The advertisements did not reveal Herb's appearance until the company's Super Bowl XX commercial, where Herb was revealed to be a bespectacled man in an ill-fitting suit.
 Herb toured stores across the country, appeared on The Today Show, and served as a guest timekeeper during WrestleMania 2.
 The campaign had little impact on sales and was quickly dropped.
 According to Advertising Age magazine, the Herb campaign was the "most elaborate advertising flop of the decade."
 Burger King's other 1980s advertising campaigns, such as "This is a Burger King town", "Fast food for fast times", and "We do it like you'd do it" were barely more successful.

 In the early 1990s, Burger King advertised its new dinner offering – dinner baskets and table service – with the "BK Tee Vee" (or "BKTV") campaign, which used the taglines "BK Tee Vee...
 I Love this Place!" and "Your Way Right Away!", and featured Dan Cortese as "Dan: The Whopper Man."
 Burger King's lack of a successful advertising campaign continued during the 1980s and 1990s.